-(Full-day: $225 1st person; $150 each addl.)
+Full-day: $225 1st person; $150 each addl.)

-Instructional Climbing: This is a tutorial for those who have a little exposure to climbing, and want to gain eventual autonomy.
+    Instructional Climbing, and GYM TO ROCK: This is a tutorial for those who have a little exposure to climbing, and want to gain eventual autonomy.
 Maybe you have climbed at Peak Experiences, SPORTROCK, or Earth Treks, or a friend has been taking you out up until now.
-On this day, you'll have lots of instruction and hands-on practice for you in rigging top anchors, belaying skills and equipment alternatives, movement coaching, and rappel setup and protection.
+On this day, you'll have lots of instruction and hands-on practice in rigging top anchors, belaying skills and equipment alternatives, movement coaching, and rappel setup and protection.
 There will be individualized attention and repetitive practice, as well as some exploration of the historical evolution of climbing equipment and protocol.
 You might also want to ask advice on gear purchasing.
 You will finish the day with a lot more confidence in your basic skills.
 A second day is an option, scheduled either consecutively or later in the season, when you are ready to go into some incident management and self-rescue skills.

     (Full-day: $175 1st person; $125 each for 2nd and 3rd)